LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal-high-level-first.md

 > 5.2 just says "our answer" is that there are at least "two reasonable
 > options."
 Why are other choices not reasonable?

-The transient semantics provide no interpretation for the blame set.
+The Transient semantics provide no interpretation for the blame set.
 We picked the first and last because they match the intuitive interpretation of the blame set as a list.
 We didn't mean to imply that other options are unreasonable.
 We just needed to make a reasonable choice to keep the